khalid-hussain/shaheen/chap22.md

 the victory and those injured who weren't able to walk got up and sat down.
 The blood of life was running on the withered faces.
 Frightened glances were now being raised towards the sky with pride and arrogance.
-The guards of the fort were embracing the injured mujahideen.
-Standing in the gallery of the upper story, Rabia and Angela, along with their minor children, were listening to the enthusiastic slogans of the mujahideen.
+The guards of the fort were embracing the injured mujāhidīn.
+Standing in the gallery of the upper story, Rabia and Angela, along with their minor children, were listening to the enthusiastic slogans of the mujāhidīn.

 After a while the people from nearby settlements were heading towards this fort to get the details of the victory.
 The crowd of these people stayed until the